Trip Notes: My First (Solo) Trip to Badlands National Park

 A morning rainstorm passes by in the distance from a viewpoint on the Door Trail.

 I had considered setting up in one of the dispersed campgrounds for the night, but since I was tent camping alone and it was close to sunset, opted for more modern lodging for the evening.
-I was honestly surprised to find hotel rooms this close to Badlands during peak season, and after price checking a couple of the national chain hotels, decided to take a chance on Welsh's Motel at the edge of Wall, and I'm glad I did.
+I was honestly surprised to find hotel rooms available this close to Badlands during peak season, and after price checking a couple of the national chain hotels, decided to take a chance on Welsh's Motel at the edge of Wall, and I'm glad I did.

 I was able to beat the heat (and crowds) by starting my days early (4:30am) and hitting an overlook for sunrise before spending the rest of the morning hiking some of the trails in the park.
 Once the sun reached its peak, I made my way to Wall, SD to check out Wall Drug and then made my way back to camp at the Cedar Pass Campground to rest and hydrate while waiting for the summer temps to drop and head back out for sunset.
 After sunset I opted to attend the nightly 9pm Ranger Program at the park’s amphitheater where we learned about the history of the park & our night sky which was one of my favorite parts of the trip.